gavinlyonsrepo/cylon-deb/README.md

 Copyright
 ---------
-Copyright (C) 2017 Gavin Lyons MIT Expat
+Copyright (C) 2017 Gavin Lyons MIT Expat.

 See LICENSE.md in documentation section of Upstream repository for more details.